j19sch/j19sch.github.io/pages/my-projects.md

 <div style='margin-bottom: 1.8rem' markdown="1"></div>

+## Building an API testing framework

+Full-day workshop in which you build an API testing framework from scratch using Python, pytest, and the requsts library.
+All materials can be found
+[here](https://github.com/j19sch/building-an-api-testing-framework).
+These also include examples of next steps and a single test implemented in using different Python libraries, such as tavern, robot and behave.

+<div style='margin-bottom: 1.8rem' markdown="1"></div>

 ## Session-tools
 Session-tools ([GitHub](https://github.com/j19sch/session-tools)) is a small suite of note-taking tools for session-based test management (SBTM).